braunsonm/large-primes/README.md

 This is a simple Spark application that uses the [GNU Multiple Precision Library (GMP)](https://gmplib.org/) to find and verify large primes.

+Two results came from this, a 2^1million prime being the largest.
+See the files in the root project directory,
+- prime2-1million.txt
+- prime2-100thousand.txt

 This was done as a fun contest in my Cryptography class.
 Sorry for the messy code, most of this was done in one night to see how far I could get.